AnthonyRMatter/Projects/README.md

 # Projects

+## 🔒 Note on Public Work

+### The repositories on this GitHub are from my college coursework.
+### My current professional work is written in a secured, isolated environment where uploading or sharing code is restricted by policy.
+### As a result, the code here doesn’t reflect the full scope of my current experience — but I’m happy to discuss it further.

 ## Zoo
 ### Language: Swift
 ### Description: Allows the ability to navigate through a collection of animals within a zoo.